wp-plugins/ose-firewall/readme.txt

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that's modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= New features in v4.8: =
+= New features in v4.9: =
-* Added: New and Improved Schedule Task: Set, forget and get notified
-* Added: Scheduled backup function
-* Added: Add Ondrive backup
+* Added: Add Google Drive backup
+* Added: Backup option for low memory/timeout constraint servers.
-* Added: WooCommerce Support on Variables Scanner
+* Added: Support for larger file size uploads (cloud backup)
-* Enhancement: Cloud backup folder structure now includes better support for multiple sites backup
+* Enhancement: Reorganise Menu System for better navigability
-* Enhancement: Save backup time of new backups made
+* Enhancement: Scheduled backup function
-* Enhancement: Schedule Task toggle Activate/Deactivate
+* Enhancement: Faster More efficient Cloud Backups

 = Customer Support =
 If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here for help.</a>